MingzhenShao/Installation/README.md

 * When you update your Ubuntu system, it may cause a login loop.
 1, check the authority of the .Xauthority `$ ls -lah` if `root` then `$ sudo chown username:username .Xauthority`.

 2, If after this the login loop keeps,`reinstall the Nvidia driver`
+* Anaconda couldn't install `check the owner of anaconda`

 ### Independent install Nvidia Driver, follow [this](https://gist.github.com/wangruohui/df039f0dc434d6486f5d4d098aa52d07)